ballerburg9005/text-2-midi-2-acid/README.md

 https://github.com/user-attachments/assets/f1880a8a-0d44-4be8-ac98-36fd05764d17

-I wrote this script with Grok-3 using ALSA backend and WineASIO for FL Studio which runs over Jack.
+I wrote this script with Grok-3 using ALSA backend and WineASIO for FL Studio which runs over Jack (script does not require Jack only ALSA).
 However Jack devices don't show up in Wine, and FL Studio can't deal with MIDI-Channels in Midi Through it needs one ALSA device per "port".
 Then snd-virtmidi and all sorts of other solutions to this were totally bugged and not usable.

 This is why there are 3 scripts: Two are responsible for spawning the virtual ALSA devices as a daemon.
 And the main script then just sends the MIDI scores to those.